lmsiew7/limeng-siew/task3-petstore-api-automation/README.md

 ## Notes
 - Only files named `*Test.java` will be picked up by TestNG.
-- Use `src/test/resources/schemas` to store JSON schema files.
-- For parallel execution or environment-specific configs, consider extending `testng.xml`.
 - The Docker image size has been optimized using a multi-stage build and is executed with `java` instead of `mvn` to avoid unnecessary dependencies.
 It can be further minimized by adopting a more lightweight base image.